Mutation Leiden in the factor V gene and in the factor II gene (mut.20210G-A)

 (prothrombin; 20210G>A) in human genomic DNA:

--in women before starting oral contraceptives (especially in smokers, with a family history of thrombophilia)
+-in women before starting oral contraceptives (especially smokers, with a family history of thrombophilia)

 -and before starting hormone replacement therapy in postmenopausal women.